 Launch Manager allows you to set the four launch keys located above the keyboard.
 See "Launch keys" on page 23 for the location of the launch keys.

-You can access the Launch Manager by clicking on Start, All Programs, and then Launch Manager to start the application.
+You can access the Launch Manager by clicking on Start, All Programs, and then Launch Manager, or by pressing an unassigned launch key.